 Amsterdam is a magical place to be in December.
-Even in Corona times!
-Here is a list of things to do in Amsterdam in December in 2020.
-Remember that a face mask is obligatory indoors in public spaces.
+Here is a list of things to do in Amsterdam in December in 2022.

 Explore Amsterdam on a free scavenger hunt

 Amsterdam Oude Stad is a neighborhood project in the old part of Amsterdam.
 For many Amsterdam residents, areas like Jordaan, Chinatown, and the Red Light District are synonymous with tourists and crowded streets.
 The project wants to show that there is more to the old part, like history, nice small shops, and restaurants.

 You can explore the beauty of the old town yourself on one of their scavenger hunts.
 Fun for kids and adults and there are available in English.
 The extended tour is not free, but by paying you are supporting local entrepreneurs.

 The Oude Kerk, the oldest church in Amsterdam’s old center hosts the exhibition Garden of Scars by Ibrahim Mahama from Ghana.
 The church itself is a sight to see.
 From November 5 2022 till March 19, 2023, hundreds of sculptures will be displayed.
 Mahama has worked on this new large-scale site-specific installation for two years.

 One part of the sculptures is made of casts from monuments at Fort Elmina.
 This is an old Dutch fort on the coast of Ghana.
 From here, many slaves were shipped across the Atlantic ocean.
 Another part of the sculptures are casts from tombstones of the Oude Kerk.